twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 So let's enumerate:

-**Things to explore:**

 - Using Django forms in a robust manner (e.g. onboarding flow, so it's close to CRUD but not quite)
+    - Decision: Should explore
     - Why: Helps us understand approachability of Django forms for myself and implied future eng

-**Things to not explore:**

 - Django with sessions only, with full page render + routing handled by React
     - Using django-allauth for auth backends
     - Using API endpoints or DRF for everything else
+    - Decision: Should not explore
-    - Why not explore: We've worked with a comparable setup so are not too concerned about unknowns
+    - Why: We've worked with a comparable setup so are not too concerned about unknowns
     - Pros:
         - Full expression through React
+        - No context switching once in UI (e.g. HTML + CSS building vs CSS + JS building)
+        - Declarative UI so no UI management (albeit widgets are simple)
         - Using same session as Django Admin, allowing tooling like "Login As"
     - Cons:
         - React is rebuilding UI for anything we were "batteries included" on (e.g. auth -- we did rewrite template but that's better than building request handling + routing)